Emirates national identity card

-The Emirates Identity Card (Emirates ID or EID) is a mandatory identification card issued to citizens and residents of the United Arab Emirates (UAE).
+The Emirates Identity Card, also known as Emirates ID or EID, is a mandatory identification card issued to citizens and residents of the United Arab Emirates (UAE).
 It is an essential document for accessing government services, legal processes, and other key functions within the country.
 Managed by the Federal Authority for Identity, Citizenship, Customs and Port Security (ICP), the Emirates ID card plays a critical role in verifying an individual's identity and facilitating transactions in both the public and private sectors.

 History

 The Emirates ID system was introduced as part of the UAE government's efforts to enhance national security, streamline public services, and modernize the identification process.
 Initially launched in 2004, the initiative aimed to replace traditional paper-based identity documents with a secure, digital alternative.
 Over the years, the Emirates ID card has undergone several upgrades to incorporate advanced technological features.

 Features

 The Emirates ID card includes the following features: